 A spacious sundeck has a variety of seating areas, tables, trellises, and gas grills.
 There are several shaded cabanas, but shaded locations are easy to find on the sundeck, given the height of neighboring buildings.

-McClurg Court has a party room and a business center with a small conference room.
+The complex has a very large bike storage room.
 The laundry rooms include a lounging area.

 McClurg Court has on-site leasing, management and maintenance staff, and 24/7 door staff in each tower lobby.